 The Eve Branson Foundation formed by Branson’s mother supports several local craft workshops, which sell their wares in the on-site gift shop.
 30 percent of the profits go back to the community.

 Just like other properties in the Virgin Limited Edition Collection, Kasbah Tamadot was one of a kind place that gives you a sense of place along with all the creature comforts!

 Ok, I took more than a few photos!
 IT WAS ALL SO PRETTY!
 The Berber carpets, the flowers, the orange trees, the sweet smile of the people, the hidden courtyards, the mint tea!
 The saffron dessert!
 I miss this place already!!

 During the warmer months, they hold frequent open-air cinema nights at the resort where guests sit under the stars under tents pitched on a hillside – which we unfortunately missed.
 But we did get to sit in the tents for a bit to take in the views.

 While they don’t have specific kids programs, the younger ones are welcome certain periods of the year.
 Kids can visit the hotel’s resident mules (Peppermint, Peanut and Paprika), camels (Pickle and Pumpkin) and donkeys (Pudding, Plum and Peaches) at the Kasbah Tamadot Mule Palace, they can learn to cook traditional Moroccan dishes and even go on treasure hunts.

-We enjoyed walking through the gardens, went on a hike in Toubkal National Park and to eat at the highest restaurant in Africa, well we rode the mules halfway.
+We enjoyed walking through the gardens, going on a hike in Toubkal National Park and eating at the highest restaurant in Africa – well we rode the mules halfway.
 We also to went to check out the market day at Asni.
 There were also DVDs to watch and board games in the lounge.
 The kid played table-tennis for a bit.